giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 as well as many operators and controllers created and maintained by Giant Swarm.

-QUESTION: Should we go into detail regarding our own operators?

 ### Releases

 All of the items in the list above are released independent of each other by their vendors.